ucsb-cs156-f23/team02-f23-6pm-4/issues/issue54_add_put_for_single_item.md

 - [ ] The Swagger-UI endpoints for this endpoint is well documented so that any member of the team can understand how to use it.
 - [ ] The endpoint works as expected on localhost.
-- [ ] The endpoint works as expected when deployed to Heroku.
+- [ ] The endpoint works as expected when deployed to Dokku.
 - [ ] There is full test coverage (Jacoco) for the new code in `HelpRequestController.java`
 - [ ] There is full mutation test coverage (Pitest) for new code in